 I work best when I zoom in on a portion of the figure, and allow my large, gestural, brushstrokes of exaggerated color to fill the canvas.
 These unabashedly wild, intuitive, painterly slathers which begin as descriptions of the subject ultimately become the subject themselves.

-My research for the figural paintings will consist of seeking formats to set off this brushwork frenzy.
-I have several ideas in mind, and am anxious to explore them.
-Washy under paintings can be stenciled, outlined, or overpainted opaquely.
-Canvases can be custom stretched for compositional concerns.
-Diptychs, triptychs and more could offer visual and literal breaks in the composition.
+My research for the figural paintings consist of seeking formats to set off this brushwork frenzy.
+Washy under paintings are stenciled, outlined, or overpainted opaquely.
+Canvases are custom stretched for compositional concerns.
+Diptychs, triptychs and more offer visual and literal breaks in the composition.